ALX99/ika/docs/plugins/basic-auth.md

 4. Consider using more secure authentication methods for sensitive operations
 5. Use meaningful names for credentials to aid in organization and monitoring
 6. Avoid duplicate credential names as they will cause validation errors
+7. Enable `strip` when you want to prevent credentials from being forwarded to upstream services